Links on Android Authority may earn us a commission. Learn more.

 A leather case has never looked out of place in the boardroom, and that’s how Hoomil designed its Classic Business line.
 Each model is a simple leather folio with two card slots and a cash pocket so you can cover the essentials.
 Hoomil’s wallet case locks with a magnetic clasp or you can flip it around for hands-free viewing.
 It’s the perfect case if you need to practice that all-important pitch just one more time.
 Here are your best bets for the Hoomil wallet:

 One last wallet case brand to consider is Vena.
 Like Spigen, it skips the traditional folio design in favor of a rear-mounted option.
+However, it takes a unique approach to the design that’s fully enclosed.

 The best Vena wallet case: vCommute